kirilloooo/free-domains-4u/README.md

 ### Important to know

-I will make up to 10 subdomain requests for each user, you can use just one DNS record, if you need more, make any donation of 50 cents or more.
+I will make up to 10 subdomains requests for each user, you can use just one DNS record, if you need more, make any donation of 50 cents or more.

 ### Check your domain availability